OMNIS Pest Control Wasp Removal

 Wasps are a very diverse class of animals, with more than 20,000 species currently documented.
 The wasps people are most familiar with are the more social species, which live in large communities called hives.
-Many people are afraid of wasps, and rightfully so, as wasps are equipped with stingers that contain a potent venom.
+Many people are afraid of wasps, and rightfully so, as wasps have stingers that contain a potent venom.
 This fear moves many to seek help from pest control services whenever they discover a wasp nest.
 Contact OMNIS for wasp removal at the first sight of the colony.

 What Are Wasps?

 Wasps are any insect of the narrow-waisted suborder Apocrita of the order Hymenoptera.
 They look similar to bees and ants, but they are not the same as those insects.
 Most species of wasps are solitary animals, while others prefer to live in large groups.